 If you have even the slightest issues with your feet, walking a lot while traveling is apt to aggravate them, or you can get a new foot problem from wearing the wrong shoes.
 Hokas are a dream for people with foot issues or people who just want a really comfortable, supportive shoe.

-While you probably won’t want to wear these everywhere you go, they’re a great pair of shoes for when you just need the most comfortable shoes possible.
+While you probably won’t want to wear these everywhere you go, they’re a great pair of shoes for when your feet hurt and you just need the most comfortable shoes possible.

 I have and love Hokas Clifton in white.
 The soft outer means there’s never any pinching or rubbing, and the ultra-supportive sole means that my feet and legs feel amazing after even the longest walks.
 They cured the tendonitis in my ankle!